linx-software/docx-populate-placeholders/README.md

 # Populating a DOCX with placeholder text

 ## Description
-Replace placeholder text in a `.docx` file.
+Replacing placeholder text in a `.docx` file

-## Installation
+## Prerequisites

-Configure the Solution's $.Settings:

-1. Open the sample Solution in your Linx Designer.
-1. Edit the $.Settings values:

-   - `RootFolder`: The root folder used to process the files.
-Default it `C:\Linx\PopulatingWordDocument\`

-1. Save the Solution.
+1. Linx Designer 6.4.3 or higher

 ## Usage

-To use the sample as-is, download the template document (Template.docx) , place it in the `C:\Linx\PopulatingWordDocument\Inbox\` folder.
+To use the sample as-is

-Run the `ReplacePlaceholdersInFiles` function.
+1. Download this repo
+2. Open the `PopulatePlaceholders.solution` file in the `Linx6` folder
+3. Debug the function entitled `Main`
+4. Enter the path to the `Template.docx` file in the `example` folder into the parameter entitled `DocumentsFolder`
+5. Start the debugger

+## Result

-The text `todays_date` will be replaced by Linx with the current date in a readable format.
+1. The text `todays_date` in the document will be replaced by Linx with the current date
+2. A new file will be created in a folder called `Results`

-The new file will be located at `C:\Linx\PopulatingWordDocument\Results\Template_1.docx` .
+3. The original file will be moved to afolder entitled `Processed`

-### ReplacePlaceholdersInFiles
+## Customisations

-1. Add your placeholder text and replacement value to the `ListOfChanges`.
+1. Add your own placeholder text to the List entitled `ListOfChanges` in the `Main` function
-1. Place your `.docx` file in the inbox location.
+1. Place any `.docx` files you want processed into the `DocumentsFolder` folder
-1. Debug the function.
-1. Your populated word document will then be available in the results folder.
+1. When you debug the `Main` function all `docx` files in that folder will be processed

-### PopulateWordDocument
+### How it works

-This function recieves a list of key-value pairs which contain a placeholder to match and a replacement value and a `.docx` file path.
+The function called `Main` reads the `DocumentsFolder` and returns a list of all `docx` files contained therein.

+It then creates the folders needed to store new and processed documents.

+Finally, it loops through the list of files and calls a function called `ReplaceDocumentWords` for each one.

-The function starts by generating a temporary folder name and then unzipping the `.docx` file into this temporary folder.
+The `ReplaceDocumentWords` function first extracts the files contained in each `docx` archive into a temporary folder.

 The XML file containing the text of the Word Document is then read.

-For each key-value pair in the list, the contents are the file are searched for a matching placeholder value and then replaced with the value of the key-value pair.
+The function then loops through the key-value pairs contained in the `PlaceholderAndValue` list, finds all words matching the value in the placeholder property and replaces them with the value from the `Value` property.

 When all the replacements have completed, the file contents are overwritten with the new contents.

 The files are then zipped back into a '.docx' file.

-The new file is then moved to the 'results' location.
+The new file is then created in the `Results` folder and the processed file is moved to the `Processed` folder.

 ## Contributing